ga4gh/refget-compliance-suite/docs/compliance_doc/test_sequences.md

 _Note : Fasta sequences of non-circular sequences are in same file_

 Checksums for these sequences can be found [here](./checksums.txt) These checksums will be used as identifiers in sequence retrieval and metadata retrieval APIs.
-There are currently two types of checksum algorithms in use:
+There are currently two checksum algorithms in use:
  * MD5
  * Truncated SHA512

 Implementation details of these algorithms are given in API specification doc [here](https://docs.google.com/document/d/1q2ZE9YewJTpaqQg82Nrz_jVy8KsDpKoG1T8RvCAAsbI/edit#heading=h.h66j2ox4ydtw).

 **Server MUST implement MD5 while truncated SHA512 is optional**